poloclub/greenscreen-coordinates/README.md

 python3 gs_homography.py {json file}
 ```

-While running the program it is necessary to ensure the reference image from `old_data` has the accurate green screen coordinates
+While running the program it is necessary to ensure the reference frames from `old_data` have accurate green screen coordinates